nconder/ESP32GTM/README.md

 ## project purpose

-To open the goTenna Mesh (GTM) platform to an entire new range of applications, which were not possible using the existing smartphone-oriented apps and SDKs.
+To open the goTenna Mesh (GTM) platform to a wider range of applications, which were not possible using the existing smartphone-oriented apps and SDKs.

 ## applications